• Skip to main content

 At this point, add the remaining chocolate and stir it continuously to melt.
 By the time the temp lowers to 29-30°C (84-86°F), the chocolate will be tempered!

 • Make the strawberry chocolate.
-Pour one third to a half of the white chocolate into a separate bowl and add freeze-dried strawberry powder.
+Pour one-third to half of the white chocolate into a separate bowl and add freeze-dried strawberry powder.
 Mix until fully combined and a lovely shade of pink!

-• Create a strawberry layer and sprinkle with toppings.
-Pour the strawberry flavoured white chocolate onto a baking tray lined with baking paper.
-Use an offset spatular to spread out evenly and crumble shortbread biscuits and freeze-dried strawberries over the top.
+• Create a strawberry layer and sprinkle it with toppings.
+Pour the strawberry-flavoured white chocolate onto a baking tray lined with baking paper.
+Use an offset spatula to spread out evenly and crumble shortbread biscuits and freeze-dried strawberries over the top.

 • Create the white chocolate layer.
 If the remaining white chocolate has solidified during this time, then reheat in the bain-marie until fully melted.
 Pour directly over the strawberry chocolate on the baking sheet and spread out evenly until covering the strawberry layer.